 Among cases with complete information, the most common, known COVID-19 exposures were community, household, and healthcare associated (Graph 2).
 Cases can have more than one exposure.
 The information on the graph and below indicates the percentage of cases that said "yes" to each question, independently.
-Approximately fifty-four percent of case had related community exposure.
+Approximately seventy-two percent of case had related community exposure.
 This can be family gatherings, weddings, funerals, birthday parties, political events, or any other similar activity.
-Community exposure, as defined by the state, also refers to individuals that did not know where they were exposed.
-Thirty-one percent of cases had household exposure, indicating that the transmission occurred within the immediate household.
+Community exposure, as defined by that did not know where they were exposed.
+Thirty-seven percent of cases had household exposure, indicating that the transmission occurred within the immediate household.
 Fourteen percent of cases had exposure at work.